s-bose/fermit/NOTES.md

 + Finally it accesses based on these sequence and returns a list like so `product.create`, `product.edit`, etc (format `RESOURCE.ACCESS`)

 ---

+# 2022-12-28 17:42:48

+## Notes about implementation details
+The notes above describe the structurre in the form of db tables, which can be implemented easily.
+The main question is, will fermit be a no-db solution by default? or db-only by default?

+#### 1. No-db solution
+We need to have a Fermit core class which can be instantiated as a single entrypoint.
+All resources/roles/permissions defined will have to be latched onto that.

+Different fermit instances will be completely isolated containers with their separate IAM config.

+#### 2. db solution
+We can bind these two together.
+So that the Fermit class can be optionally passed the db dsn for it to connect to and create the necessary tables.